blowback/big-vim-button2/README.md

 ## Hardware

-Board is a Huzzah32 V2 Feather, with 8MB flash and 2MB RAM, It's got LiPoly battery management onboard and an RGB LED.
+Board is an [Adafruit Huzzah32 Feather V2](https://learn.adafruit.com/adafruit-esp32-feather-v2/overview), with 8MB flash and 2MB RAM, It's got LiPoly battery management onboard and an RGB LED.

 We've got a red LED on GPIO13, an RGB LED on GPIO0 (power from GPIO2).